ikotarac/redux-scope/README.md

 ✨ Your modules do not need to know where their reducer will be mounted, thus you get enhanced modularity.

-✨ You can use your selectors like any other selector, compose them or use them with `reselect`.
+✨ You can use your selectors like any other selector, compose them or use them with [reselect](https://github.com/reduxjs/reselect).

 ## Interop with other reducers